Pull-back of differential forms by multi-valued Sobolev maps, and the quasiregularity of the multi-valued inverse of a quasiregular map: Multivalued inverse of QR map as a QC map

+\begin{proposition} The space $\Omega_f=(\Omega_f,d_\mathcal A,\Ha^n)$ satisfies \eqref{eq:inf-n-PI} with $p=n$ for every $h\in \LIP(\Omega_f)$. \end{proposition} In particular, $\Omega_f$ is an $n$-dimensional differentiability space, cf. \cite[Theorem 1.1]{teri-toni-enrico}.
 In the proof we use the terminology and techniques from \cite{teri-syl24}.
 Since these are used only in this proof we do not recall them here but refer the reader instead to \cite{teri-syl24}. \begin{proof} The map $F=\minv f\circ f:\Omega\to \Omega_f$ is a proper branched cover of degree $d$.
 It is almost everywhere metrically differentiable and satisfies Lusin's properies $(N)$ and $(N\inv)$.
 Moreover $F$ also satisfies the modulus inequality

 for path families in $\Omega$, cf. Proposition \ref{prop:QC} and \cite[Lemma 3.6]{iko-luc-pas24}.

 By Lemma \ref{lem:basic-prop-of-Omega_f} we have that $\Ha^n(F(B_f))=0$.
 For every $z_0\in \Omega_f\setminus F(B_f)$ there is $r>0$ so that $F_{0}=F|_{U_F(x_0,r)}: U_{F}(x_0,r)\to B(z_0,r)=:B_0$ is an analytically quasiconformal homeomorphism for every $x_0\in F\inv(z_0)$.
 Since $d_\mathcal A(F_x(y),F_x(y'))\ge |y-y'|$ we obtain that $F_{0}\inv:B_0\to U_0:=U_{F}(x_0,r)$ is 1-Lipschitz.